-Socialist Party and CWI public figures tags:
+Socialist Party and CWI public figures keywords:

 Union members lobby the TUC Public Services Liaison Group